 - Dry up any moist locations by fixing leaky pipes

 Although cockroaches aren’t necessarily aggressive or violent like other pests, they still pose significant threats to the health and safety of your family.
-Pest control can be a stressful process, so if the methods above don’t help your American cockroach infestation, it may be best to call a professional pest service to assess the problem.
-These cockroach treatments effectively target nests and shelters where American cockroaches live so they don’t have any reason to come back into your home.
+Pest control can be a stressful process, so call a professional pest service to assess the problem.
+Professionally applied cockroach treatments effectively target nests and shelters where American cockroaches live so they don’t have any reason to come back into your home.